puppetlabs/puppetdb/documentation/api/query/curl.markdown

 PuppetDB returns unprettified JSON by default.
 PuppetDB provides the option of prettifying your JSON responses with the `pretty` parameter.
-This parameter accepts a boolean (`true` or `false`) value to indicicate whether the response should be pretty-printed.
-Be aware pretty printing comes at the cost of performance on some of our endpoints, such as `/v4/catalogs`, `/v4/reports` and `/v4/factsets`, due to the storage of some of their data as JSON/JSONB in PostgreSQL.
+This parameter accepts a Boolean value (`true` or `false`) to indicicate whether the response should be pretty-printed.
+Note that pretty printing comes at the cost of performance on some of our endpoints, such as `/v4/catalogs`, `/v4/reports` and `/v4/factsets`, due to the storage of some of their data as JSON/JSONB in PostgreSQL.